11β-Hydroxysteroid dehydrogenase

-11β-Hydroxysteroid dehydrogenase (HSD-11β or 11β-HSD) enzymes catalyze the conversion of inert 11 keto-products (cortisone) to active cortisol, or vice versa, thus regulating the access of glucocorticoids to the steroid receptors.
+11β-Hydroxysteroid dehydrogenase (HSD-11β or 11β-HSD) enzymes catalyze the conversion of inert 11 keto-products (e.g. cortisone) to active cortisol, or vice versa, thus regulating the access of glucocorticoids to the steroid receptors.

 The human genome encodes two distinct HSD-11β isozymes (HSD-11β Type 1 and HSD-11β Type 2) on distinct genes.
 The dehydrogenase activity of a HSD-11β converts a 11beta-hydroxysteroid to the corresponding 11-oxosteroid by reducing NADP^{+} or NAD^{+}.
 HSD-11βs are part of the larger class of oxidoreductases and HSD-11β Type 1 has oxidoreductase activity (the reverse of dehydrogenase activity).
 HSD-11βs participate in c21-steroid hormone metabolism and androgen and estrogen metabolism.

 Structural studies

 Several structures for HSD-11β Type 1 have been solved to date with various mutations and inhibitors.
 There are no known structures for HSD-11β Type 2.

 Function

 Cortisol.
 Note the OH at the 11 position on ring C. (The other differences between the diagrams are not of consequence.)